openid-connect-4-identity-assurance-1_0 November 2024

 }

 When the RP requests multiple verifications as described above, the OP will process each element in the array independently.
 The OP will provide verified_claims response elements for every verified_claims request element whose requirements it is able to fulfill.
-This also means if multiple verified_claims elements contain the same end-user claim(s), the OP delivers the claim in as many verified claims response objects it can fulfil.
+This also means if multiple verified_claims elements contain the same end-user claim(s), the OP delivers the claim in as many verified claims response objects it can fulfill.
 For example, if the trust framework the OP uses is compatible with multiple of the requested trust frameworks, it provides a verified_claims element for each of them.

 The RP can combine multiple verified_claims claims in the request with multiple trust_framework and/or assurance_level values using the values element.
 In that case, the rules given above for processing values are applied for the particular verified_claims request object.